Previous Post: Up Wabakimi’s Raymond River To Cliff Lake

 The aircraft on Wash Lake is a Beechcraft 18 on wheels.
 About 40 years ago it was flying south from Fort Hope (on the Albany) to Thunder Bay when one of its engines quit.
 The pilot belly landed on Wash Lake and the aircraft floated while the pilot and all passengers go out.
 Everyone was rescued and the airplane was pulled up on shore.
 The company that owned the airplane salvaged the engines and some parts at the time.
 About 15 years ago another group went in and salvaged the wings for another aircraft that was being rebuilt.

 On river right about 1.5 kilometers SE of the airplane comes the portage out of Wash and into Derraugh Lake.
-It is a 150-meter carry on river right.
+It is a 150-meter carry.
 Our map indicated a campsite at the put-in but we weren’t seeing anything that resembled a place to put our tent for the night so we headed down Derraugh Lake.
 We stopped twenty minutes later at the site indicated on the map above.
 With a bit of trimming, sawing, and rearranging we created a nicely sheltered spot tucked into the bush with a sloping rock face patio.

 You can barely see the tent and tarp behind the canoe in the pic below.
 With the chores done, we’re getting ready for a cup of coffee!